frontity/frontity/packages/smart-adserver/README.md

 ## Usage

-You can configure this package by passing some parameter to it's state.
+You can configure this package by passing some parameter to its state.
 For example:

 **`frontity.settings.js`**